pfheatwole/thesis/source/paraglider_components.rst

 ..
 Defining the deflection angle for a section

-* The simplest approach is to ignore any deformations to the geometry and model the deflection as a global rotation about some rotation point (typically the quarter-chord position), with the deflection angle measured between the deflected and undeflected chords.
+* The simplest approach is to ignore any deformations to the geometry and model the deflection as a global rotation about some rotation point , with the deflection angle measured between the deflected and undeflected chords.
+  [[The rotation point is often implicit; for example, lifting-line models that assume a fixed quarter-chord are implicitly rotating about the quarter-chord position.]]

 .. figure:: figures/paraglider/geometry/airfoil/deflected_airfoil_rotation.*
-   :name: deflection_airfoil_rotation
+   :name: deflected_airfoil_rotation

-   Deflection as a rotation.
+   Deflection as a rotation of the entire profile.

 * By ignoring deformation to the profile geometry this model assumes the shape of the lift curve does not change with brake deflections; deflections